CooperToons HomePage Dept. of Education Merry History CooperToons Books

 But when calculating the money lost, a = 20/19.
 This means a = 1.053 - which is bigger than 1.
 So as i gets bigger (which sounds like horrible grammar) this new summation grows without limit.
 That is the summation "blows up" as the mathematicians say.

-Remember that the intuitive feeling was that since the since the average number of losses between wins is only around 2.34, we wouldn't even lose as much as $10 before we recoup our losses.
-But according to the numbers we're going to lose a lot.
+Remember one guess was that since the since the average number of losses between wins is only around 2.34, we wouldn't even lose as much as $10 before we recoup our losses.
+But according to the actual numbers we're going to lose a lot more than that.

 How much?
-Well, take the limit of the formula for partial sums where n go to infinity.
+Well, take the limit of the formula for partial sums where n goes to infinity.

 n(20/38)(n + 1) - (n + 1)(20/38)n + 1